 Employers play an important role in securing the safety of other motorists with a truck driver under their employment.

 The victim’s personal representative can file a wrongful death claim and seek recoverable damages.
-Examples of these recoverable damages include:
+Examples of these damages you can recover include:

 - Burial and funeral expenses